-- The primary keys are in ascending order within alternate index value, and also the alternate index is in ascending order.
+- The primary keys are in ascending order within the alternate index value.
+The alternate index is also in ascending order.

 - If an alternate key has many primary keys, consider the AIX as spanned and compressed.

-Similarly, if there is no enough space in all the CIs of a CA, then CA is split.
-Approximately half of the CIs of this CAs data moves to the other free CIs of different CA.
+Similarly, if there is not enough space in all the CIs of a CA, then CA is split occurs.
+Approximately half of the CIs of fully loaded CA data move to the other free CIs of different CA.

-The split occurrence worsens the performance.
-However, the subsequent split decreases the probability of having another one.
+The split worsens the performance.
+However, the following split decreases the probability of having another one.

 CI and CA split occur in KSDS and VRRDS datasets.